-The sustainable management of the three watersheds that cover a 13,000-square-mile area in northern and eastern Arizona are vital to the Valley's water supply.
+The sustainable management of the three watersheds that cover a 13,000-square-mile area in northern and eastern Arizona is vital to the Valley's water supply.

 Tour the Watershed

 A healthy forest is key to maintaining a watershed .
-Each component of a forest, from the canopy to the vegetation, serves a function in the storage and filtration of the water that passes through it.
+Each component of a forest, from the tree canopy to the soil, serves a function in the storage and filtration of the water that passes through it.

 - The forest canopy’s shade prevents snowpack from melting too fast, thereby "storing" the water for when it is most needed — spring and early summer.

 - The vegetation, streams and rivers filter the water, removing debris and sediment.

 This natural system results in a steady and sustainable supply of water flowing into the reservoirs on the Salt and Verde rivers downstream.